Astrocytic Ion Dynamics: Implications for Potassium Buffering and Liquid Flow: Microscale water flow

 The lipid bilayer without AQP4 channels has a rather low water permeability compared to the permeability of the astrocyte with a normal AQP4 density \cite{Silberstein:2004ex}.
 As an additional boosting effect, AQP4 is often arranged in so-called orthogonal arrays.
 These arrays may increase the collective permeability of AQP4 as much as 10 times compared to the sum of the single channel permeabilities \cite{Silberstein:2004ex}, and orthogonal arrays are especially prominent within the astrocyte end-feet.

 The membrane permeability, which is determined by the density of AQP4, has a direct impact on how fast the ECS volume can be regulated upon osmotic stress.
 In Tong et al.~\cite{Tong:2012jp} the ECS osmolarity was manipulated, and the cells swelled until they reached a new equilibrium.
 The swelling was fitted to exponential functions, and the estimated time constants were as small as $\tau=1/(120.5~\mathrm{s}^{-1}) \approx 8.3~\mathrm{ms}$ for cells with high densities of AQP4.
-Thus, astrocytes should be able to adjust to sudden changes in osmotic stress within milliseconds.
-A rapid swelling of astrocytes would serve to regulate the ECS osmolarity, thereby stabilizing the ECS environment and presumably preventing osmotic pressure differences to cause swelling of neurons, as neurons do not have AQP4 water channels and thus have a much longer time constant for water inflow.
+In contrast, in \cite{Pangrsic2006} an astrocyte soma of diameter $\sim$ 10 $\mu$m was shown to swell with a time constant of tens of seconds, thereby stabilizing the ECS environment and presumably preventing osmotic pressure differences to cause swelling of neurons, as neurons do not have AQP4 water channels and thus have a much longer time constant for water inflow.

 Below we describe the basic formalism for osmotically induced swelling of astrocytes.
 Note that a similar formalism has been integrated with single compartment models of ion dynamics (see e.g., ~\cite{ostby_astrocytic_2009, oyehaug_dependence_2011}), but not yet in spatially extended models.